How to Test for Leaky Gut (& Why It Might Not Be Worth It)

 - The healthy yeast Saccharomyces boulardii

 Think You Need a Leaky Gut Test?
-Think Again.
+Go Ahead and Think Again.

-In summary, while testing for a leaky gut can provide some insights, it often isn’t necessary to determine whether gut permeability is contributing to symptoms.
+Testing for a leaky gut can provide some insights, but it often isn’t necessary to determine whether gut permeability is contributing to symptoms.

-If symptoms don’t improve after a few months, that’s the time to reassess and consider deeper testing or treatments.
-If you’d like help from one of our experienced gut health clinicians at the Ruscio Institute for Functional Health, just reach out.
+If symptoms haven’t improved after a few months, that’s the time to reassess and consider more targeted testing or treatments.
+If you’d like support, our gut health clinicians at the Ruscio Institute for Functional Health can help.

 Dr. Michael Ruscio is a DC, natural health provider, researcher, and clinician.
 He serves as an Adjunct Professor at the University of Bridgeport and has published numerous papers in scientific journals as well as the book Healthy Gut, Healthy You.
 He also founded the Ruscio Institute of Functional Health, where he helps patients with a wide range of GI conditions and serves as the Head of Research.➕ References